Characterizing Web Search in The Age of Generative AI: Source Breadth Content Diversity

-\xhdr{Search engines differ in concept density.} Search engines very in how economically they introduce concepts relative to their output length.
-Organic search is inflexible here by design, with a fixed set of around ten snippets limiting variations in text length.
-In contrast, generative engines can scale concept count with output size.
-We show this relationship in \Cref{fig:concepts_vs_len}. \gptnormal achieves slightly higher token efficiency, introducing more concepts per unit of text compared to other generative engines.

-\xhdr{Cumulative coverage of organic search.} A single organic search snippet covers around $40\%$ of all identified concepts on average, with the lowest coverage for \prods ($29\%$), and the highest for \science ($47\%$); see \Cref{fig:concepts_per_strategy} for details.
-The cumulative gain in number of topics as one progresses down the snippets shows diminishing returns.
-In most cases, the first five organic search results are sufficient to achieve high coverage.
-Manual analysis reveals that queries where these first five results reach a coverage of at least $90\%$ tend to be fact-seeking questions with straightforward answers (\eg ``Is free speech 2nd amendment?'', ``Is Siri a speech recognition?'', ``are grains complex carbs'``).
-Across datasets, the cumulative coverage of the first five results is $68\%$ on average.
-This observation raises a key design question: {\bf In an era where generative search can condense objective information into concise responses, how many organic snippets does a user actually need to see?}
+\xhdr{Traditional and generative search achieve similar overall topic coverage.} Across datasets, generative engines achieve coverage comparable to \organic search (\Cref{fig:concepts_per_strategy}).
+For instance, average coverage ranges from $0.71$ (\gptnormal) to $0.78$ (\gemini), closely matching \organic ($0.78$).
+In most cases, the first five organic search results are sufficient to achieve high coverage, with cumulative gain showing diminishing returns.
+This observation raises a key design question: {\it When generative search can condense objective information into concise responses, how many organic snippets does a user actually need to see?}

-\xhdr{For ambiguous queries, \organic search achieves the highest coverage of discovered topics.} \Cref{fig:lloom_full_coverage_cdf_US} plots the fraction of concepts covered by each engine.
-The queries for which only a few concepts are covered by all engines tend to be ambiguous (\eg ``when do reality ends?'' which could refer to a TV series or a philosophical question), underspecified (\eg ``when did Queen Elizabeth''), or malformed (\eg ``when is a gene'').
-An example of topic coverage per engine for a single query is shown in \Cref{fig:heatmap_query_0}.
-When we look at performance on the $10^\text{th}$ percentile (\ie queries with little overlap in concepts across engines), \organic achieves the highest coverage.
-Its median coverage on these queries is $67\%$ across datasets (\Cref{fig:lloom_full_coverage_boxplot_US,fig:lloom_full_coverage_boxplot_DE} in \Cref{app:content_analysis}).
-It outperforms all other engines on every dataset except Products.
-Among the generative search engines, \aio achieves $55\%$ median coverage, while \gptnormal ranks lowest at $48\%$.\\

-Despite accessing more and lower-ranked sources, generative search engines do not consistently cover more concepts than \organic search.
-Across datasets, their overall topic coverage is comparable.
-However, overlap analyses show that each engine surfaces a distinct subset of concepts, with some concepts being omitted entirely by others suggesting that increased retrieval breadth and internal knowledge do not expand topical diversity.
-Instead, generative engines tend to compress information, sometimes omitting secondary or ambiguous aspects that traditional search retains \textbf{(RQ3)}.